pocolifo/noter-backend/docs/setup.md

 | JWT_SECRET             | The JSON web token secret key                                |
 | CORS_ALLOW_ORIGINS     | The origins to set in the Access-Control-Allow-Origin header |

+### 2.2 Environment variable precedence

+1. `.env` file
+2. environment variables
+3. `.env.default` file

+This means that variables in `.env` will be used before system environment variables and then variables set in `.env.default`.

+In other words, variables in `.env` are most important and variables in `.env.default` are least important.

 ## 3. Makefile

 - Initialize your development environment: `make init`.